vitaliihonta/landing/content/posts/zio-temporal-intro.md

 ## Introduction
 Do you spend a lot of time making your applications resilient?
 Dealing with distributed state and locks?
 Migrating from sync to async communication?
 Adding retries, tracing?

 That's a usual programming routine that we, as engineers, must care about.
-On the other hand, it shifts our focus to technical issues instead of the original bussiness problem.
+On the other hand, it shifts our focus to technical issues instead of the original business problem.

 Can we change the status quo?
-Are there any tools or instruments to help us struggle less and to be more productive?
+Are there any tools to help us struggle less and to be more productive?

 Meet [Temporal](https://temporal.io) — a distributed workflow management system for building invincible apps.
 It handles most technical problems, such as scaling, transactivity, managing state, etc. Temporal lets you focus on business needs and produce value quickly.

 [ZIO Temporal](https://zio-temporal.vhonta.dev/) is a *Scala SDK* for Temporal implemented with [ZIO](https://zio.dev).
-It allows working with Temporal naturally (like it was developed for Scala).
+It allows working with Temporal naturally as though it was developed for Scala.
 It handles most typical programmer errors at compile time.
 It also brings seamless ZIO interop!

 In this series of articles, you will see how to solve *kinda* real business problems using the concept of *Workflows*.